rcs333/CLOMP/README.md

 Next you need to index your host genome, the final index will take about 25Gb on your drive and requires about 4Gb of RAM to build.
 I like to concatenate all of my host genome files, this isn't actually necessary but I do it anyways. `cat GCA_000001405.27_GRCh38.p12_genomic.fna GCA_000001405.27_GRCh38.p12_rna_from_genomic.fna > hg38.fna`

 Then build with `bowtie2-index hg38.fa hg38` This takes about 5 hours on our server so might take considerabbly longer depending on specs.
 Once this completes you'll need to go edit line 5 of host_filter.py to read `DB_LOCATION = '/path/to/hg38'`

-Next you need to download and install samtools, I like to use package managers for this.
-So `sudo apt install samtools ` As a note samtools seems to relatively frequenty release updates that change the syntax so I can't garuntee that these exact commands will work everytime.

 ### 3. SNAP Index to NT.
 #### Approximate time: Setup ~ 2 hours, Index build ~3 days (might be MUCH longer)